-In addition, this plan will not cover an increase in coverage if you have a pre-existing condition.
-An increase in coverage includes, if applicable to the plan, applying for additional benefit amounts and/or selecting a shorter elimination period.
+In addition, this plan will not cover an increase in your coverage if you have a preexisting condition.
 You have a pre-existing condition if:

-- you received medical treatment, medical advice, care or services including diagnostic measures, or took prescribed drugs or medicines in the 3 months just prior to the date your coverage increased; and - the disability begins in the first 12 months after your coverage increased.
+- you received medical treatment, medical advice, care or services including diagnostic measures, or took prescribed drugs or medicines in the 3 months just prior to the date your coverage increased; and - the disability begins in the first 12 months after the date your coverage increased.

-WHAT HAPPENS IF YOU RETURN TO WORK FULL TIME AND YOUR DISABILITY OCCURS AGAIN?
+WHAT HAPPENS IF YOU RETURN TO WORK FULL TIME WITH THE POLICYHOLDER AND YOUR DISABILITY OCCURS AGAIN?